 Tour Several Facilities

-Once you’ve narrowed down your list, it’s time to start taking tours.
+Once you’ve narrowed your list, it’s time to take tours.
 All CCRCs offer scheduled visits that allow you to check out the facilities.

 Some communities will allow a potential resident to stay for a day and night.
 This will enable them to experience the facility fully and speak to other residents.